Breaking Bad: Critical reception

-Breaking Bad received widespread critical acclaim and has been praised by many critics as one of the greatest television shows of all time.
-On the review aggregator website Metacritic (using a scale of 0–100), the first season scored 73, the second 84, the third 89, the fourth 96, and the fifth 99.
+Breaking Bad received universal acclaim and has been praised by many critics as one of the greatest television shows of all time.
+The series has also developed a cult following.
+The series has an overall rating of 87 of out 100 on Metacritic.
 The American Film Institute listed Breaking Bad as one of the top ten television series of 2008, 2010, 2011, 2012 and 2013.
 In 2013, TV Guide ranked it as the ninth greatest TV series of all time.
 By its end, the series was among the most-watched cable shows on American television, with audience numbers doubling from the fourth season to the fifth.
 A 2015 survey by The Hollywood Reporter of 2,800 actors, producers, directors, and other industry people named Breaking Bad as their #2 favorite show.
 In 2016 and 2022, Rolling Stone ranked it third on its list of 100 Greatest TV Shows of All Time.
-In September 2019, The Guardian ranked the show fifth on its list of the 100 best TV shows of the 21st century, describing it as "The show that arguably killed off the antihero drama; nothing since has been able to top the depraved descent made by Walter White (a never-better Bryan Cranston), from milquetoast chemistry teacher to meth overlord, and few have dared to try."
-In 2021, Empire ranked Breaking Bad at number one on their list of The 100 Greatest TV Shows of All Time.
+In September 2019, The Guardian ranked the show fifth on its list of the 100 best TV shows of the 21st century, describing it as "[t]he show that arguably killed off the antihero drama: nothing since has been able to top the depraved descent made by Walter White (a never-better Bryan Cranston), from milquetoast chemistry teacher to meth overlord, and few have dared to try".
+In 2021, Empire ranked Breaking Bad at number two on their list of The 100 Greatest TV Shows of All Time.
 Allen St. John of Forbes called it "The best TV show ever".
 In 2021, it was voted the third-best TV series of the 21st century by the BBC, as picked by 206 TV experts from around the world.
+In 2023, Variety ranked Breaking Bad as the fifth-greatest TV show of all time.
+In 2023, Breaking Bad was ranked as the best TV series in the last 25 years by critics in a poll conveyed by Rotten Tomatoes.

 For the first season, the series saw a generally positive reception.
-New York Post critic Linda Stasi praised the series, particularly the acting of Cranston and Paul, stating "Cranston and Paul are so good, it's astounding.
-I'd say the two have created great chemistry, but I'm ashamed to say such a cheap thing."
-Robert Bianco of USA Today also praised Cranston and Paul, exclaiming "There is humor in the show, mostly in Walt's efforts to impose scholarly logic on the business and on his idiot apprentice, a role Paul plays very well.
+Robert Bianco of USA Today praised Cranston and Paul, exclaiming, "There is humor in the show, mostly in Walt's efforts to impose scholarly logic on the business and on his idiot apprentice, a role Paul plays very well.
 But even their scenes lean toward the suspenseful, as the duo learns that killing someone, even in self-defense, is ugly, messy work."